fmaguire/mag_sim_paper/manuscript.md

 While some MGEs were likely recovered in more partial forms (<50% coverage), use of these by researchers interested in selective pressures and lateral gene transfer could lead to inaccurate inferences.
 This poor result is congruent with the intuition that the divergent compositional features and repetitive nature of these MGEs is problematic for MAG methods.
 The particularly poor plasmid binning performance is likely attributable to the known difficulties in assembly of plasmids from short-read data [@doi:10.1099/mgen.0.000128].
-Therefore, binning efficiency might improve with use of long-read sequencing or assembly methods optimised for recovering plasmids [@doi:10.1099/mgen.0.000128] (such as SCAPP [@doi:10.1101/2020.01.12.903252]).
-Despite its lower effective sequencing depth and higher error rates, incorporating long-read sequencing has been shown to improve overall MAG binning [@doi:10.1101/2020.04.08.032540] and facilitate metagenomic characterisation of plasmids [@doi:10.1186/s40168-019-0737-z].
+Therefore, binning efficiency might improve with use of long-read sequencing or assembly methods optimised for the assembly and binning of plasmids sequences [@doi:10.1099/mgen.0.000128] (such as SCAPP [@doi:10.1101/2020.01.12.903252]).
+Despite its lower effective sequencing depth and higher error rates, incorporating long-read data has been shown to improve overall MAG binning [@doi:10.1101/2020.04.08.032540] and facilitate metagenomic characterisation of plasmids [@doi:10.1186/s40168-019-0737-z], that short-reads alone may not be able to.
+It is important, however, to note that the promising improvement of MAG analysis using long-read data, whether independently or through a hybrid method with short-reads, relies on adequate read quality and the appropriate selection of sequence analysis tools optimized for long-read data.
 Further research is needed to fully characterise the performance of different long-read protocols on the accuracy of recovering MGEs in metagenomic samples.

 With the growing use of MAG methods in infectious disease research (e.g., [@doi:10.1099/mgen.0.000293; @doi:10.1016/j.envint.2019.05.036; @doi:10.1111/1462-2920.14989; @doi:10.3389/fmicb.2017.02036; @doi:10.1128/AEM.02577-16]) and the public-health and agri-food importance of the LGT of AMR and VF genes, we also specifically evaluated the binning of these gene classes.
 The majority of these genes were correctly assembled across assemblers but were either not assigned or incorrectly assigned to MAG bins during binning.
 At best across all binners, 40% of all AMR genes and ~63% of VF genes (CONCOCT-metaSPAdes) present in the reference genomes were assigned to the correct MAG.
 While a majority of chromosomally located VF genes (73-98%) and AMR genes (53%) were binned correctly, only 16% of GI VFs (n=809), 45% of GI AMR genes (n=11), and not a single plasmid associated VF (n=3) or AMR gene (n=20) were correctly binned.
-This included critical high-threat MGE-associated AMR genes such as the KPC and OXA carbapenemases.
+This included critical high-threat MGE-associated AMR genes such as the Klebsiella pneumoniae carbapenemase (KPC) and oxacillinase (OXA).
 One potential caveat of this is that some AMR genes and VFs may no longer be detectable in MAGs due to issues with ORF prediction (see suppl. discussion & Fig. [S3](#fig:geneContent)).
 Previous studies have observed that ORF predictions in draft genomes are more fragmented, which can lead to downstream over- or under-annotation with functional labels depending on the approach used [@doi:10.1186/1471-2164-13-14].
 Although not yet developed, methods that combine the assembly/binning pipelines tested here with read-based inference would provide a better sense of which functions are potentially being missed by the MAG reconstructions.